-- This policy was developed in response to National guidance OFSTED Promoting and evaluating pupils' spiritual, moral, social and cultural development 2004, the Education Reform Act 1988, the Education (Schools) Act 1992, the School Inspections Act 1996 and Ofsted School Inspections Handbook 2019. - It also refers specifically to the most recent guidance from the Ofsted School Inspection Handbook (September 2015).
-It also takes into consideration the critical role SMSC has to play in ensuring our young people know how to be safe in an ever challenging world. - This policy should be read in conjunction with the accessibility plan, anti-bullying policy, school discipline and behaviour policy, child protection policy, looked after children policy, equality policy, e-safety policy, exclusion policy, offensive weapons policy and the substance misuse policy. - The statutory requirement that schools should encourage pupils' SMSC development was first included in the Education Reform Act 1988.
+- This policy was developed in response to National guidance OFSTED Promoting and evaluating pupils' spiritual, moral, social and cultural development 2004, the Education Reform Act 1988, the Education (Schools) Act 1992, the School Inspections Act 1996 and Ofsted School Inspections Handbook 2019. - It also refers specifically to the most recent guidance from the Ofsted School Inspection Handbook (September 2022).
+It also takes into consideration the critical role SMSC has to play in ensuring our young people know how to be safe in an ever-challenging world, alongside "the basic aim of our schools is to aid the personal development of all our students in the fullest sense of the word" - This policy should be read in conjunction with the accessibility plan, anti-bullying policy, school discipline and behaviour policy, child protection policy, looked after children policy, equality policy, e-safety policy, exclusion policy, offensive weapons policy and the substance misuse policy. - The statutory requirement that schools should encourage pupils' SMSC development was first included in the Education Reform Act 1988.

-'The curriculum (must be) a balanced and broadly based curriculum which -
+'The curriculum (must be) a balanced and broadly-based curriculum which - (a) promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society; and

-- (a) promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society; and - (b) prepares such pupils for the opportunities, responsibilities and experiences of adult life.'
+(b) prepares such pupils for the opportunities, responsibilities and experiences of adult life.'

 This was followed by the Education (Schools) Act 1992 which stated that: